 Global Server Coverage

 Netflix is available on nearly every connected device, be it via browser or a native app.
-ExpressVPN has you covered on most of the platforms Netflix is available on.
-That includes native apps for the macOS, Windows and Linux desktop platforms, iOS and Android mobile devices, browser extensions for the Safari, Chrome and Firefox browsers, and much more.
+NordVPN has you covered on most of the platforms Netflix is available on.
+That includes native apps for Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices, browser extensions for the Chrome and Firefox browsers, and much more.

-The provider allows up to 3 simultaneous connections on the same login and also offers compatibility with a large number of makes and models of wireless routers, such as Linksys, Asus, D-Link and TP-Link.
+The provider allows up to 6 simultaneous connections on the same login and also offers compatibility with a large number of makes and models of wireless routers.
 If you’re not a do-it-yourself type, you can grab a pre-configured router from FlashRouters.com.

 While I would never wish any problems on any of my readers, it’s more than likely that you’re not going to have a carefree experience with any VPN provider you opt to go with.
-Heck, if nothing else, you’re going to need to tell them when your favorite VPN server stops unblocking Netflix content.
+Heck, if nothing else, you’re going to need to tell them when your favorite VPN server stops providing access to Netflix content.

 I’ve always had good results with my support inquiries to the provider, receiving fast and informed replies, and I was always able to quickly find a helpful bit of information when I felt like doing a self-search for resolutions to my questions.